synbioks/synbioks.github.io/content/authors/Xiang-Lu/_index.md

 # - SynBioHub Plugins Tool
 ---

-Xiang Lu is BIO GOES HERE
+Xiang Lu is a senior undergraduate majoring in Applied Mathematics.